IceFireDB/IceFireDB/IceFireDB-SQLProxy/README.md

 Through the decentralized middleware network proxy, decentralized data synchronization can be enabled for MySQL databases commonly used in web2 applications.

-## current state
-For the content of the Wanxiang Hackathon, you can browse: [https://github.com/wanxiang-blockchain/2022-Wanxiang-Blockchain-Spring-Hackathon-IceFireDB](https://github.com/wanxiang-blockchain/2022-Wanxiang-Blockchain-Spring-Hackathon-IceFireDB)

 ## How does it work?

 ![framework](./docs/icefiredb-sqlproxy.png)